Don't get sidelined with a sports injury

 If you experience any sports injury, NMC Health Physical Therapy & Rehabilitation can also work with you to get you feeling better, faster.

 Before you can play sports in school or for a league team, you have to have a sports physical.
-NMC Health’s Immediate Care locations in Newton and Park City offer $25 physicals for student athletes.
+NMC Health Immediate Care in Newton offers $25 physicals for student athletes.

 Our family medicine clinics also offer sports physicals.

 You don’t need to make an appointment for a sports physical.
 Payment is due at time of service.
 Your insurance will not be billed.